Using Python's pip to Manage Your Projects' Dependencies

 (venv) $ pip --version

-Here you create a virtual environment named venv by using Python’s built-in venv module.
-Then you activate it with the source command.
+Here you initialize a virtual environment named venv by using Python’s built-in venv module.
+After running the command above, Python creates a directory named venv/ in your current working directory.
+Then, you activate the virtual environment with the source command.
 The parentheses (()) surrounding your venv name indicate that you successfully activated the virtual environment.

 Reinstalling pip When Errors Occur